LJ-Zer/Visio_DPPT/README.md

 # IMPORTANT!
-- Install Anaconda for Windows/Ubuntu/Linux, it depends on where you deploy the model. it is important to segregate python libraries for specific use.
+- Install Anaconda for Windows/Ubuntu/Linux, it depends on what machine did you use for Data Augmentation.
+It is important to segregate Python libraries for specific use, that's why we use this Anaconda.
 - https://www.anaconda.com/download

 # After Installation